farhat-lab/gentb-site/docs/README-PREDICT-WORKFLOW.md

     - File: [views_upload.py](https://github.com/IQSS/gentb-site/blob/master/gentb_website/tb_website/apps/predict/views_upload.py)

 ## 3. Download Dropbox Files ("cron job")

+  **To do**: If this process fails, the PredictDataset receives a status of [DATASET_STATUS_FILE_RETRIEVAL_ERROR](https://github.com/IQSS/gentb-site/blob/master/gentb_website/tb_website/apps/predict/models.py#L34).
+However, an email should also be sent to the administrator.

   - This is activated re: a long running supervisord process -- e.g. it should be moved to a cron job once the cron server can use the needed libraries
     -  [run_dropbox_and_pipeline.py](https://github.com/IQSS/gentb-site/blob/master/gentb_website/cron_scripts/run_dropbox_and_pipeline.py)
       - For supervisord, search for ```[program:gentb_website]``` in the file [hms_supervisord.conf]( https://github.com/IQSS/gentb-site/blob/master/gentb_website/tb_website/tb_website/settings/hms_supervisord.conf)